-Dr. Palmer resides in Dublin with his wife and children.
-In his spare time, Dr. Palmer enjoys exercising, being outdoors, and spending time with his family.
+Dr. Palmer resides in Dublin with his wife and three children.
+In his spare time, Dr. Palmer enjoys exercising, boating, being outdoors, and spending time with his family.